llmsym/PathEval/README.md

 ### RQ3

-For our soluation LLMSym, we use the following scripts to conduct feedback shot:
+For our solution LLMSym, we use the following scripts to conduct feedback shot:
 - cpp_executor.py (& pprint.hpp)
 - py_executor.py

-And using the following scripts to enhance harness:
+And using the following scripts to enhance the harness:
 - typeinfer.py
 - enhance.py

-The result of LLMSym and the baselines is saved in:
+The result of LLMSym and the baselines are saved in:

 - results/crosshair_result.jsonl
 - results/gpt_result_py.jsonl